Skip to footer content

 }

-' create the HTML to PDF converter
+' Create the HTML to PDF converter

 Dim htmlToPdfConverter As New HtmlToPdf()

-' set encryption mode
+' Set encryption mode and level

 htmlToPdfConverter.Document.Security.EncryptionMode = GetSelectedEncryptionMode()